Martica199005/Uipath-projects/README.md

 -How to invoke Python code in Uipath

--How to invoke C# code in Uipath
+-How to invoke C# code in Uipath and how to make a for each cycle inside an assign activity